colocohen/colocohen/README.md

 - 🎥 [stable-webrtc](https://github.com/colocohen/stable-webrtc)
   A production-ready WebRTC library that solves the real-world headaches of vanilla WebRTC: signaling chaos, dropped connections, and multi-context confusion.
   It was built to make peer-to-peer connections finally stable in production environments.

+## Coming Soon

+- 📧 A **developer-friendly mail server** for Node.js — send and receive email without the heavy setup of traditional mail software.
+- 🔒 A new **TLS implementation in pure JavaScript** — exposing handshake internals and modern cryptography to Node.js developers.

 <!--